Technica-Corporation/ipls_anomaly_detection/README.md

 > **_NOTE:_**  run_docker.sh -l will copy the .jar file and a directory of libs/ to ipls_anomaly_detection/resources.
 >
-> Running it without the -l flag will stop it from copying the libs, you will need these, but it can take a while on small devices so I added the option of ignoring it for later compiles.
+> Running it without the -l flag will stop it from copying the libs; these are needed, but it can take a while on small devices.
+You may want to run it with the flag once to generate them libs and then remove the flag for subsequent builds of the IPLS jar.
+>

-Once compiled, you may want to look into ipls_anomaly_detection/resources/libs/.
-The Maven build will include dependencies for multiple platforms and you may want to manually delete the ones you don't need to reduce the size of the containers.
+> **_Recommendation:_** Once compiled, look into ipls_anomaly_detection/resources/libs.
+The Maven build will include dependencies for multiple platforms; manually delete the ones you don't need to reduce the size of the containers.

 ------